postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 <img src="https://assets.postman.com/postman-docs/youre-signed-in-confirmation.jpg" width="350px" alt="Signed in confirmation"/>

+### Switching between accounts

+You can sign in to multiple accounts at the same time in Postman.
+Select your user avatar in the top right to toggle between accounts or select __Add a new account__ to sign in with another one.

 ### Syncing your work in Postman

 When you are logged into Postman, the sync indicator in the header bar is green.
 This means you are connected to the servers and your work is being continuously backed up.
 Postman will inform you if the sync is interrupted and will automatically try to re-establish the connection.